saurabh-deochake/mywebsite/_pages/about.md

   - image_path: mit.png
     alt : "mit"
     title: University of Pune
     excerpt: "I graduated from University of Pune, India with Bachelor of Engineering majoring in Information Technnology.
-My primary area of research was Distributed Systems and my work was published in various conferences.:
+My primary area of research was Distributed Systems and my work was published in various conferences."
     url: "/cv"
     btn_label: "Learn More"